mamonchw/SEC-Edgar-gemma-llm-qna/README.md

 This project allows you to store financial filings into **ChromaDB** and ask questions about your data using an LLM-powered RAG pipeline.

 ---
+### Paste your CloudFlare and HuggingFace token in .env file
 ## 🚀 Setup Instructions (macOS)

 ### 1. Create Python Virtual Environment